Settings

 Max threads per proxy

-By default, this parameter is set to 0, which disables this function.
+By default, this parameter is 0, which disables this function.
 In most cases, this is sufficient.
 But if you need to limit the load on each proxy, then it makes sense to change the value

 Global proxy ban

-For example, a banned proxy in
+For example, a proxy banned in

 SE::Google in task 1 will also be banned for